jonathan-vella/secure-networking-hackathon/challenges/Challenge-01.md

 The following on-premises resources can be used to connect to Azure:

-- VPN Gateway "vpn-on-prem" with Public IP “pip-onprem-vpn-gateway” attached.
+- VPN Gateway "vpn-gateway-cmc-onprem" with Public IP “pip-onprem-vpn-gateway” attached.

 ![CMC on-premises network diagram](images/on-premises.png)